Build a life that actually feels like yours.

 Inspiration.

 In our work together, we begin by developing greater awareness of what’s happening inside your heart and mind.
 From that awareness, deeper insight begins to emerge: about the patterns you’ve developed, the beliefs you hold about yourself, and the ways you’ve learned to navigate relationships.
-And with that understanding comes something powerful: the inspiration and self-trust to pursue what you want for your life, not just what others expect of you.
+And with that understanding comes the inspiration and self-trust to pursue what you want for your life, not just what others expect of you.

 My approach is informed by attachment theory and parts-based work.
 Many of the struggles people bring to therapy like self-criticism, conflict in relationships or difficulty trusting themselves are often rooted in patterns of connection learned earlier in life.
 Therapy gives us space to notice those patterns with curiosity and compassion, and to begin experimenting with new ways of relating to yourself and others.

 My background in writing and storytelling shapes how I think about this work.
 Before becoming a therapist, I spent years working with Mortified, a storytelling project built around people sharing their teenage diaries on stage.
-Reading thousands of those diaries gave me a front-row seat to the fears, identities, and survival strategies we develop early in life and how those patterns often continue shaping us as adults.
+Reading thousands of once private adolescent diaries gave me a front-row seat to the fears, identities, and survival strategies we develop early in life and how those patterns often continue shaping us as adults.

 At times, therapy may feel uncomfortable, challenging or painful, but it can also be a place of creativity, collaboration, and spontaneity where a more authentic version of you begins to take shape.